 Sarnia: The assembly is very encouraged by the attendance of up to 20 East Indians (Hindus) who have been coming to the gospel meeting each Sunday night.
 There is a great group of young people who are involved in bringing them out, for which the assembly is very thankful.
-The assembly is also looking forward to a tent series this summer with David Alves and Brian Crawford, at the same great location as last year.
+The assembly is also looking forward to a tent series this summer at the same great location as last year.

 St. Thomas: Outreach efforts by the assembly in December were very encouraging.
 These included: a gospel display in the park and distribution of calendars and gift baskets in the community.
 The saints were encouraged by ministry from Bruce Cottrill in January and Jon Robertson in February at the Saturday night ministry meetings.
 See Conferences for details of our 100-year commemoration meeting.

 Taylorside: The saints appreciated a visit by William Skates speaking on Bible prophecy.

 Fresno: The saints enjoyed a week of ministry in the latter part of February from David Richards who took up the pattern given to the early church in Acts 2:41, 42.

 San Diego: The conference in February was very helpful and profitable.
 The word was ministered by Bill Lavery, Sandy Higgins, and Dan Harvey.
 After the conference, Bill Lavery had three very interesting and edifying meetings on the book of Exodus.